naturalis/naturalis_data_api/nl.naturalis.nda.docs/PURL service description.rst

   http://data.biodiversitydata.nl/naturalis/specimen/ZMA.AVES.39215

-Through content negotiation more content types of a specimen can be requested for.
+HTTP content negotiation can be used to request alternative media types besides HTML.
+Content negotiation through HTTP Accept headers can be mimicked by including an "__accept" query parameter in the URL (see example below).

 .. list-table::
    :widths: 50 80